Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   are the device id generation methods for each SDK:
 </p>
 <p>
-  - The Android SDK uses Secure.ANDROID_ID as the default ID and advertising id as a fallback devices ID
+  - The Android SDK uses Secure.ANDROID_ID as the generated ID
 </p>
 <p>- The iOS SDK uses:</p>
 <ul>